brahma-adshonor/gohook/README.md

 ## Notes
 1. 32 bit mode may not work, far jump is not handled.
 2. trampoline is used to make room for the original function, it will be overwrited.
-3. in case of small function which may be inlined, gohook may failed .
+3. in case of small function which may be inlined, gohook may fail.
-4. this library is created for testing, hence not fully tested in production, user discretion is advised.
+4. this library is created for integrated testing, and not fully tested in production(yet), user discretion is advised.